Tommy Cooper: Legacy and honours

 A statue of Cooper was unveiled in his birthplace, Caerphilly, in 2008 by Sir Anthony Hopkins, who is patron of the Tommy Cooper Society.
 The statue, which cost £45,000, was sculpted by James Done.
 In 2009, for Red Nose Day, a charity Red Nose was put on the statue, but the nose was stolen.

 Cooper was a member of the Grand Order of Water Rats.

 In a 2005 poll, The Comedians' Comedian, comedians and comedy insiders voted Cooper the sixth greatest comedy act ever.
 He has been cited as an influence by Jason Manford and John Lydon.
 Jerome Flynn has toured with his own tribute show to Cooper called Just Like That.

 In February 2007 The Independent reported that Andy Harries, a producer of The Queen, was working on a dramatisation of the last week of Cooper's life.
 Harries described Cooper's death as "extraordinary" in that the whole thing was broadcast live on national television.
 The film subsequently went into production over six years later as a television drama for ITV.
 From a screenplay by Simon Nye, Tommy Cooper: Not Like That, Like This was directed by Benjamin Caron and the title role was played by David Threlfall.
 It was broadcast 21 April 2014.

 In 2010 Cooper was portrayed by Clive Mantle in a stage show, Jus' Like That!
 A Night Out with Tommy Cooper, at the Edinburgh Festival.
 To train for the role Mantle mastered many of Cooper's magic tricks, studying under Geoffrey Durham for several months.

 In 2012 the British Heart Foundation ran a series of advertisements featuring Cooper to raise awareness of heart conditions.
 These included posters bearing his image together with radio commercials featuring classic Cooper jokes.

 Being Tommy Cooper, a new play written by Tom Green and starring Damian Williams, was produced by Franklin Productions and toured the UK in 2013.

 In 2014, with the support of The Tommy Cooper Estate and Cooper's daughter Victoria, a new tribute show, Just Like That!
 The Tommy Cooper Show, commemorating 30 years since the comedian's death was produced by Hambledon Productions.
 The production moved to the Museum of Comedy in Bloomsbury, London, from September 2014 and continues to tour extensively throughout the UK.

-In May 2016 a blue plaque in memory of Cooper was unveiled at his former home in Barrowgate Road, Chiswick.
-In August it was announced that the Victoria and Albert Museum had acquired 116 boxes of Cooper's papers and props, including his "gag file", in which the museum said he had used a system to store his jokes alphabetically "with the meticulousness of an archivist".
+In May 2016, a blue plaque in memory of Cooper was unveiled at his former home in Barrowgate Road, Chiswick.
+It was announced in August that the Victoria and Albert Museum had acquired 116 boxes of Cooper's papers and props, including his "gag file", in which the museum said he had used a system to store his jokes alphabetically "as meticulous as an archivist".

-On 5 March 2021 BBC One aired the 30-minute documentary Tommy Cooper at the BBC, looking at his best performances, including his appearance on the Parkinson show where he almost killed Michael Parkinson with a trick guillotine.
+On 5 March 2021, BBC One aired the 30-minute documentary Tommy Cooper at the BBC, looking at his best performances, including his appearance on the Parkinson show where he almost killed Michael Parkinson with a trick guillotine.
 The programme, which celebrated the centenary of his birth, was presented by Sir Lenny Henry.